annaesvensson/yellow-publish/README.md

 ## How to make an extension

 [Start with a feature](https://github.com/schulle4u/yellow-helloworld), [language](https://github.com/annaesvensson/yellow-language/tree/main/translations/english) or [theme](https://github.com/annaesvensson/yellow-stockholm).
 This will show you which files are required.
 For sophisticated extensions there's an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).
 Please make sure that your extension follows our coding and documentation standards.
-It's not important which standard we use, but that we all use a common one.
 Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
 The [extension settings](#settings) are stored in file `extension.ini`.
 Upload your extension to GitHub, let us know if you need help.

 If you want others to discover your extension, add the topic [datenstrom-yellow](https://github.com/topics/datenstrom-yellow) to your repository.